 Figure 3.5 shows average seasonal cycles in the mole fraction of CO_2 for each 30° latitudinal zone.
-The seasonal cycles are clearly large in amplitude in northern high and mid-latitudes and small in the Southern Hemisphere.
+The seasonal cycles are clearly large in amplitude in northern high and mid-latitudes, pronounced in the northern tropics and small in the Southern Hemisphere.
 The seasonal cycle in the Northern Hemisphere is mainly dominated by the land biosphere (Nevison et al., 2008), and it is characterized by rapid decreases from June to August and large returns from September to December.

 Fig. 3.5 Average seasonal cycles in the mole fractions of CO_2 for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean time series.
-Vertical error bars represent the range of $\pm 1\sigma$ which was calculated for each month. (period 1983 to 2015).
+Vertical error bars represent the range of ±1 σ which was calculated for each month. (period 1983 to 2016).